tscheys/tscheys.github.io/_posts/2015-08-27-Resourcelist.md

 ---
 layout: post
-title: A Learning Repository for the Succesful Javascript Beginner
+title: A Learning Repository for the Successful Javascript Beginner
 ---

 Learning Javacript can be overwhelming.
 To make matters worse, **the majority of the content you will find is not up to par**.
 I used to rely on such resources a lot.
 Therefore I provide you, *the novice* with a list.
 A list I wish I had when first starting out.